 Access-Control-Allow-Credentials

-The HTTP Access-Control-Allow-Credentials response
+by default.
+The Access-Control-Allow-Credentials

-header indicates whether the browser exposes the response
+response header indicates whether the browser exposes

-to front-end JavaScript when the request's credentials mode
+the response to front-end JavaScript when the

-protocol.
+the CORS protocol.

 Usage

-Cross-origin requests default to excluding credentials such
+Cross-origin requests default to excluding credentials,

-certificates.
+entries.
 When a client sets the credentials mode to

 include, the server must return